LouisRichard/SQLiteConnectionExample/README.md

 # SQLiteConnectionExample
-A example of SQLite connexion in C#
+A example of SQLite connection in C#.

+If you need further informations, check the [Wiki](https://github.com/LouisRichard/SQLiteConnectionExample/wiki).